(Left to Right) Yitzhak Yedid, Yotam Haber, and Keiko Devaux

 In speaking about Haber’s proposal, the Jury declared his music, “fascinating, beautiful, clever and moving.
 The application of his craft and skill to his compositions demonstrates that he has all the makings of a great composer.
 The recognition that he has received to date speaks to the high calibre at which he is pursuing his profession.”

 Starting with the 2020 edition, AMP has launched the Azrieli Commission for Canadian Music.
 This prize is offered to a Canadian composer to create a new musical work that creatively and critically engages with the challenges of composing concert music in Canada today.
 The 2020 winner, Keiko Devaux, will write a new work for 14 musicians that draws on her combined history as a Japanese-French-Canadian.
-She will weave a sonic tapestry inspired by songs from the 1940s that her grandfather sang in the farming fields of southern Alberta alongside the songs of the 1920s her father brought from France.
+She will weave a sonic tapestry inspired by Japanese folk and popular cover songs from the 1940s that her grandfather sang in the farming fields of southern Alberta alongside the songs, (les chansons françaises), her father brought from France when he immigrated as a young man.
 By exploring her mixed heritage, Devaux uses her personal story as a microcosm of the complicated multicultural, multilingual, multiregional nature of Canadian identity.